 What is a Sole Proprietorship?

-In the simplest terms, a sole proprietorship is a business entity that’s not incorporated.
-The business is owned by one person and is the simplest business structure to form.
+In the simplest terms, a sole proprietorship is an unincorporated business owned by one person and is the simplest business structure to form.

 Compared to other business formats, a sole proprietorship is the least expensive business entity to form.